 This drop-down lets you choose how the clones of the child objects are generated.
-'Straight Clone' generates full copies, as if you duplicated the object in the object manager.
+'Duplicate' generates full copies, as if you duplicated the object in the object manager.
 'Instances' generates Cinema 4D instances, while 'Render Instances' generates, well, render instances.
 Details of instances and render instances can be found in the Cinema 4D documentation.

 Note that there is a small issue if you select render instances.
 In this case the source object which will be cloned will remain visible in the scene and will be rendered.
 This is due to internal workings of Cinema 4D.
 A simple workaround is to position the source object off screen in such a position that it will never appear in the rendered image.

 This determines what the Generator shows in the editor and at render time.
 It has four settings:

 This will turn off the editor display of the particles.
 This is because it can be distracting to see the particles and objects in the editor at the same time, especially in wireframe views.